Mediating Divorce And Other Family Matters

 The mediation process is designed to be flexible and accommodate differing needs.
 There are different options for how to proceed.
 If both parties agree to mediation, each party (or their attorneys) should contact our office for more information on how to get started.
 A Court may order parties to mediation as well.
-If this is the case, after appointment as mediator, Ms. Razo will send information to the parties on how to move forward with scheduling an initial interview, scheduling mediation, as well as a request for information needed to effectively assist the parties with their particular case.
+If this is the case, after appointment as mediator, our office will send information to the parties on how to move forward with scheduling an initial interview, scheduling mediation, as well as a request for information needed to effectively assist the parties with their particular case.

-At mediation, Ms. Razo will work with the participants to listen to their perspectives, identify issues, assist parties in identifying areas of concern, help resolve areas of conflict and assist parties with drafting agreements.
+Our mediators work with the participants to listen to their perspectives, identify issues, assist parties in identifying areas of concern, help resolve areas of conflict and assist parties with drafting agreements.
 All agreements will be reviewed by participants and signed by the parties before submitting an agreement to the Court for approval.

 Can You Act As Both My Attorney And Mediator?

 No. A mediator is required to act as a neutral third party, which means the same person can’t act as both your lawyer and your mediator.
 As a mediator, you can count on us to help you: